-There’s a lot to love about Uptown - including the Aragon Ballroom and one of Chicago’s most conveniently located Targets.
-And while 2020 has us experiencing those places a lot differently, thankfully this neighborhood also has some great food - and it's all available for carryout and outdoor dining.
+There’s a lot to love about Uptown—including Asia on Argyle, the Aragon Ballroom, and one of Chicago’s most conveniently located Targets.
+Thankfully this neighborhood also has some great food.
 From pho to chilaquiles to pad see ew, here are our favorites.

 Randomly point at any dish on In-On Thai’s menu and you’ll hit something that’s worth ordering.
 That’s because everything we’ve eaten here is great.
 That said, there are a few stand-out dishes you shouldn’t miss.
 In particular, we like the crispy fish jungle salad, the wonderfully spicy red curry, and the fantastic pad see ew - which has perfectly chewy noodles with just the right amount of char and a not-too-sweet sauce.

 Pho 777 is one of the best spots to go in the West Argyle Historic District to try a wide range of northern Vietnamese dishes.
 Besides all of their pho options, which are all excellent, some of our favorite things on the menu are the bún chả Hà Nội and chả cá lá vọng.
 But really, it’s impossible to go wrong with anything here involving noodles.